Lagocephalus sceleratus: Description

 The silver-cheeked toadfish is very similar to the oceanic pufferfish but more elongated and with a symmetrical caudal (tail) fin.
 Its back is grey or brown with darker spots and it has a white belly.
 A characteristic silver band runs along the sides of the fish.
 The silver-cheeked toadfish can measure up to 40 cm.

 Feeding

 The silver-cheeked toadfish preys upon benthic invertebrates.

 Reproduction

 Eggs and larvae are found in the pelagic zone.

 Danger to humans

 Similar to other puffer fishes, the silver-cheeked toadfish is extremely poisonous if eaten because it contains tetrodotoxin in its ovaries and to a lesser extent its skin, muscles and liver, which protects it from voracious predators.
 It becomes toxic as it eats bacteria that contain the toxin.
 This deadly substance causes paralysis of involuntary muscles, which may cause its victims to stop breathing or induce heart failure.
-Fatal intoxications have been reported in Egypt and Israel.
+Fatal intoxications have been reported in Egypt, Israel and Turkey.